Temporal Cliques Admit Sparse Spanners: The Fireworks Technique

 \subsection{Bidirectional Fireworks}

-A forward fireworks cover makes it possible to identify a subset of vertices, the {\em emitters}, such that every vertex can reach at least one emitter $u$ through $e^-(u)$ and $u$ can reach every other vertex afterwards {\em through a single edge}.
-Similarly, a backward fireworks cover makes it possible to identify a subset of vertices, the {\em collectors}, such that every vertex can be reached by at least one collector $v$ through $e^+(v)$ and $v$ can be reached by every other vertex before this {\em through a single edge}.
+A forward fireworks spanner makes it possible to identify a subset of vertices, the {\em emitters}, such that every vertex can reach at least one emitter $u$ through $e^-(u)$ and $u$ can reach every other vertex afterwards {\em through a single edge}.
+Similarly, a backward fireworks spanner makes it possible to identify a subset of vertices, the {\em collectors}, such that every vertex can be reached by at least one collector $v$ through $e^+(v)$ and $v$ can be reached by every other vertex before this {\em through a single edge}.
 Combining both ideas, we can define a sparser spanner in which we do not need to include {\em all} of the edges incident to emitters and collectors, but only the edges {\em between} emitters and collectors (plus, of course, the edges used for reaching an emitter and for being reached by a collector).

-Precisely, let ${\cal T}^-$ be the disjoint set of in-trees obtained during the construction of a forward fireworks cover (see Figure~\ref{fig:minchain}), and let ${\cal T}^+$ be the disjoint set of out-trees obtained during the construction of a backward fireworks cover.
+Precisely, let ${\cal T}^-$ be the disjoint set of in-trees obtained during the construction of a forward fireworks spanner (see Figure~\ref{fig:minchain}), and let ${\cal T}^+$ be the disjoint set of out-trees obtained during the construction of a backward fireworks spanner.
 Let $X^-$ be the set of emitters (one per in-tree in ${\cal T}^-$) and let $X^+$ be the set of collectors (one per out-tree in ${\cal T}^+$).
-The two sets can overlap, as a vertex may happen to be both an emitter in some tree in ${\cal T}^-$ and a collector in some tree in ${\cal T}^+$, which is not a problem.
+The two sets can overlap, as a vertex may happen to be both an emitter in some tree in ${\cal T}^-$ and a collector in some tree in ${\cal T}^+$.
 Let $H=(X^- \cup X^+, E_H)$ be the graph such that $E_H=\{\{u,v\} \in E : u \in X^-, v \in X^+\}$; in other words, $H$ is the subgraph of $G$ that connects all emitters with all collectors.
 Finally, let $S=\{\{u,v\}:(u,v) \in {\cal T}^- \cup {\cal T}^+\} \cup E_H$.
-We call $S$ a bidirectional fireworks cover (or simply a {\em fireworks cover}).
-An illustration is given in Figure~\ref{fig:connected-fireworks-cover}.
+We call $S$ a bidirectional fireworks spanner (or simply a {\em fireworks spanner}).
+An illustration is given in Figure~\ref{fig:connected-fireworks-spanner}.

 \begin{theorem} $S$ is a temporal spanner of $\G$. \end{theorem} \begin{proof} Every non-emitter vertex can reach at least one emitter $u$ through $e^-(u)$.
 Every emitter can reach {\em all} collectors afterwards.
 Every vertex can be reached by a collector $v$ through $e^+(v)$. \end{proof}